- RSA is an asymmetric cryptography system that uses public and private keys to encrypt and decrypt information.

 RSA is used in a variety of technological areas, including:

-Today, RSA remains a widely adopted standard in the informatic security and Data Protection.
+Today, RSA remains a widely adopted standard in computer security and data protection.

-The RSA algorithm has transformed the way we protect our digital communications, offering a level of unprecedented security based on deep mathematical concepts.
-Although it faces challenges with the technological evolution, remains a fundamental piece in the world of cryptography.
+The RSA algorithm has transformed how we protect our digital communications, offering an unprecedented level of security based on deep mathematical concepts.
+Although it faces challenges with technological evolution , it remains a fundamental component of cryptography.